chynkm/aws-vpc-api/README.md

   --profile <aws-profile-name> --region <aws-region>
 ```

-The easier way to complete the above step would be following commands.
+The easier way to complete the above step is by using the following commands.
 This will store the `IdToken` value to the variable `ID_TOKEN`:

 ```
 AUTH_RESPONSE=$(aws cognito-idp initiate-auth \